ccmucdenver/ccm-docs/docs/clusters_guide.md

 ## Custom application software

 We install software enviroments in containters, which provide a complete enviroment, avoid software conflicts, and can execute anywhere on the cluster.
-Using singulariry is easy.
+Using singularity is easy.
 Type, for example,

     singularity shell /storage/singularity/tensorflow
     python3

 and you can use many Python packages for machine learning.
-We have containers with statistics software, optimization, molecular chemistry, and mode. **We will be happy to add more, do not hesitate to ask!** See [Singularity](../singularity/) in this documentation for further details.
+We have containers with statistics software, optimization, molecular chemistry, optimization, and more. **We will be happy to install software fir you, do not hesitate to ask!** See [Singularity](../singularity/) in this documentation for further details.